Cojohnny97/WebAnw2_Praktikum/README.md

  When backend server runs:

  4. Go to directory 'frontend'
- 5. cmd: 'node server.js'
+ 5. cmd: 'node client.js'

- Frontend-Server should now run at localhost:8080
+ Client-Server should now run at localhost:8080

  6. In Browser open 'localhost:8080/Startseite.html'